UoB-HPC/ipu-hpc-cookbook/using-inline-assembly/README.md

 # Using inline assembly
+This recipe shows you how you might write some IPU assembly inline in a C++ vertex, by using `popc`'s support for the extended assembly (`__asm`) syntax.

+Before you start writing IPU assembly, make sure you've read the Poplar Vertex Assembly Programming guide, and have access to the Tile Worker ISA (which explains the instructions that are availbale.)
+We can't give you access to the ISA -- please ask your Graphcore support engineer for access.

+You can also trawl the Poplibs source code on GitHub for ideas.

+## Why would you do this?!
 Sometimes you need to use some of the IPU's special instructions that haven't been exposed in an elegant way yet in the SDK.
 For example, in this example we'll show how to generate random numbers using the special hardware instructions.

-Before you do this, consider whether the well-tested SDK already supports your needs (e.g. in our case, maybe the `poprand` library could be used idiomatically).
+Before you do this, though, consider whether the well-tested SDK already supports your needs (e.g. in our case, maybe the `poprand` library could be used idiomatically).

+Every time you write assembly, your code gets less portable and more difficult to test, so use this as a last resort!

+## First check if there's some instrinsic function that already does what you need
 Even if it's not immediately apparent in the API documentation, the `popc` compiler also comes with some _intrinsics_ that might be exposing the functionality you need.

 You can inspect the intrinsics by looking at the strings in the `libpoplar.so` library.
 For example, in SDK v1.4